 You can visit our Financial page for more information.

-Yes, new clients do need to fill out intake forms for whichever therapist they decide to see.
+Yes; new clients do need to fill out intake forms for whichever therapist they decide to see.
 These intake forms include your demographic information, a questionnaire for why you are seeking counseling, health history etc, and informed consent and HIPPA policies.
-These documents are available on some therapists biography page or Elisabeth, our office manager, will get these forms to you via email at the time you schedule an appointment.
-These forms are also available in our office if you decide to fill them out on-site before your appointment.
-It is suggested to set aside 20-30 minutes to properly fill out each intake form.

 You can contact your insurance or EAP for a list of providers who are in network with them and contact the center they are located.

-You can also contact us via email to request more information.
+You can also contact us via email to request more information or ask questions.